It's Right. It's On Time. Or It's FREE!

 Think you need to get your face plastered on billboards, in newspapers and in other media with your ads to get listing and buyers?
 Think again.
 Effective real estate marketing is not about getting in front of more people more often, it's about getting in front of the right people in the right way.

 - Done right, direct mail real estate postcards can be a powerful sales-booster with cost/benefits you can easily measure.
 Learn how to build a successful mail campaign and calculate your ROI with our Direct Mail Tips and our affordable Mailing Services and Direct Mail Lists.
-Use the new Every Door Direct Mail Program to reach specific geographic areas cheaply.
+Use the new Every Door Direct Mail® Program or EDDM® to reach specific cities, zip codes, carrier routes or geographic areas cheaply.

 3. You can't compete with the "big guys" marketing budgets or more experienced agents.